Ntalapro/TakeUsers/README.md

 # TakeUsers
-Simple Angular App with a Json serve Backeng.
+Simple Angular App with a Json server Backend.
 For practice.

 # Frontend Requirements